ksapru/ksapru/README.md

  - 🎓 I'm a final year student at Boston Univeristy and former Software Engineering Intern at Intuit MailChimp for Summer 2022!
  - 😓 I thrive in competitive and stressful environments..
- - 🌱 I’m currently learning AWS CDK and CloudWatch!
+ - 🌱 I’m currently learning Terraform and IaaC tools!
  - 👋 Feel free to reach out to me: ksapru@bu.edu

 ## 🧰 Languages and Tools: